 - If your feeling is based on a mistake that you have made, explicitly remind yourself that mistakes are normal and OK

 Give your child the best tools to grow more confident, calm and resilient so they can feel better, fast!

 - Calming strategies

 - I’m so happy right now because it seems like you are a little bit more relaxed about the upcoming Chemistry test.
 Is there anything else I can do to support you?

 - I feel really anxious right now because I have a big project due tonight, and I feel like I should have it already done.
 I guess I just have to remember that it’s going to take what it’s going to take to finish it up, and then I will feel better.

 - I feel so frustrated with myself right now because I forgot to pick up bread at the store, but it’s OK – we all make mistakes.
 What can we use instead?

-When your child has an eating disorder like binge eating disorder, bulimia or anorexia, she is most struggling process her emotions in a healthy way.
+Emotions and eating disorders are linked, so your child may be struggling process her emotions in a healthy way.
 Instead of feeling her feelings, she numbs herself with food or the absence of food.
 Help her process feelings naturally and without judgement by using the principles of Emotional Intelligence.

 Please check out the book Emotional Intelligence: Why It Can Matter More Than IQ